Scanning

 --project | Project ID to use. | Prompts interactively |

 Requires interactive mode.
-In CI pipelines, use the individual commands (analyze, push env, ci pull) instead.
+In CI pipelines, use the individual commands (analyze, push, ci pull) instead.

 What It Does